 [For further testimonials regarding CCA's work with the MotC click here]

-Dr Ben Grey and Juliet Kesteven previously ran Family Care’s Centre for Attachment in Peterborough, Cambridgeshire.
-As well as over 20 years of social work experience, Ben Grey and Juliet Kesteven have considerable added psychological training and expertise (Ben Grey holds a PhD in Psychology).
-Both are trained and reliable in many different psychological, research validated assessments of attachment, trauma and family relationships, and have a long history of integrating these into in-depth and expert assessments of risk in family relationships.
+Dr Grey and Ms Kesteven are trained and reliable in many different psychological, research validated assessments of attachment, trauma and family relationships, and have a long history of integrating these into in-depth and expert assessments of risk in family relationships.
 They both have longstanding experience of carrying out assessments with parents and children who have learning difficulties, as well as a specialist interest in autism.

 With the support of Juliet Kesteven and other colleagues, Dr Grey developed as part of his doctoral research, The Meaning of the Child Interview (MotC), a method of classifying parenting interviews for the nature of the parent-child relationship (Grey 2014, Grey and Farnfield 2017a, 2017b).
+The MotC is now taught internationally and used across a wide variety of mental health, occupational health and safeguarding services.
+See www.meaningofthechild.org

 Dr Grey has been part of the development of a protocol for assessing attachment in adults and children in Family Court proceedings, developed through IASA (the International Association for Study of Attachment).
 The protocol was tested over a 4 year period involving reports submitted to 15 judges in 5 different countries internationally, and Dr Grey is a co-author of the paper on the protocol published in the Journal of Forensic Practice (Crittenden et al. 2013).